TwoNails/SpringPractice/README.md

 Other than that, having more rules of the game plugged into the API would be the next logical step.
 The Players Rule Book is just gigantic and having everything listed on a single webpage would awesome.
 Something essential would be an equipment and skills section.
 Gifts and spells would also be a nice plus.

-Working on the esthetics, and on the responsivity, especially for phone screens (as of right now it's completely broken)
+Working on the esthetics, and on the responsivity, especially for phone screens (as of right now it's completely broken).

-And it would be better if this project used an actual database
+And it would be better if this project used an actual database.